Aluanan/Zabbix-Operator/README.md

 ## Operator Scope

+### v0.1
-This operator is by default `Namespace` scoped, however it is possible to switch to `Cluster` scoped.
-See more information about operator scope
+For this version of the operator it is `Namespace` scoped.
+See more information about operator scope [here](https://github.com/operator-framework/operator-sdk/blob/master/website/content/en/docs/operator-scope.md).

-[here](https://github.com/operator-framework/operator-sdk/blob/master/website/content/en/docs/operator-scope.md).
+### v0.2
+For this version of the operator it is `Cluster` scoped.
+This is a requirement currently for deploying/gathering the following:
+* `node-expoter` helm package
+* `cluster_nodes` gather information about the cluster nodes themselves
+***NOTE*** still need to explore if this is possible while still being `Namespace` scoped, could move

 ## Operator defaults